 Kadalai paruppu payasam | chana dal kheer

-Kadalai Paruppu Payasam | Channa dal Payasam | Senaga pappu payasam recipe | Chana dal Kheer | Kadala pariappu payasam | coconut milk payasam | jaggery payasam | kadle bele Payasa | Channa dal Payasam with coconut milk| kheer recipes | Payasam recipe | Indian sweet | Indian dessert recipe Konkani special Channa dal | Channa dal recipes | madgane | paruppu Pradhaman | Onam sadya recipes with step by step pictures and video recipe.
+Kadalai Paruppu Payasam | Channa dal Payasam | Senaga pappu payasam recipe | Chana dal Kheer | Kadala pariappu payasam | coconut milk payasam | jaggery payasam | kadle bele Payasa | Channa dal Payasam with coconut milk| kheer recipes | Payasam recipe | Indian sweet | Indian dessert recipe Konkani special Channa dal | Channa dal recipes | madgane | paruppu Pradhaman | Onam sadya recipes with step-by-step pictures and video recipe.
 Check out the Kadala paruppu payasam recipe in Tamil and Kadalai Paruppu Payasam recipe in english If you like the video pls SUBSCRIBE to my channel.

-Kadala paruppu payasam | chana dal kheer is a tasty protein-rich coconut milk-based payasam prepared with chana dal, jaggery, and coconut milk.
+Kadala paruppu payasam | chana dal kheer is a tasty, protein-rich coconut milk-based payasam prepared with chana dal, jaggery, and coconut milk.

 Payasam | kheer recipe